SeqviriouM/english-courses/english.md

 ### Presentation.
 British and American cuisine.
 How do you think eating habits reflect American and British values and priorities?

+The cousine in Britain and America are different.
+For example britains at breakfast like to eat toasts or eggs with cup of tee.
+Americans more like bacon at breakfast.
+Also americans like more fatty food considering the amount of fast food points.

+I decide to overview typical going to restraunt.

 **The occasion**

 In Britain, going out for a meal is almost always done to mark an occasion: a birthday, a reunion, an anniversary.
 But in America, it can be done just because you haven’t yet tried Chili’s new Awesome Avocado Bacon Milkshake Sugar Burger!
 Mmm.